vishakha-ramani/inferno-autoscaler/README.md

 # - Prometheus and monitoring stack
 # - vLLM emulator for testing
 ```

+**Works on Mac (Apple Silicon/Intel) and Windows** - no physical GPUs needed!
+Perfect for development and testing with GPU emulation.

 See the [Installation Guide](docs/user-guide/installation.md) for detailed instructions.